anshuujha/food-ordering-system-cage/README.md

 Order Management
 View Orders: Owners can view orders placed by customers for their restaurant.
-Update Order Status: Owners can update the status of orders (e.g., preparing, dispatched, delivered).
+Update Order Status: Owners can update the status of orders .

 Demonstration Data
 Pre-Populated Data: The system initializes with some demonstration data for testing and demonstration purposes.
 This includes sample users (both customers and owners), restaurants, and food items.